 As their names suggest, the difference between the two subtypes of cellar spiders is their size.
-Long-bodied cellar spiders can grow up to two inches in length, while short-bodied cellar spiders tend to be about 1/2 inch long.
+Long-bodied cellar spiders can grow up to two inches in length, while short-bodied cellar spiders in Ellensburg and surrounding areas tend to be about 1/2 inch long.

 Why do I have a problem with cellar spiders?

 Cellar spiders enter homes for shelter and to feed on insects and other spiders.
 Cellar spiders will set up their homes in dark, damp places and like areas that are not heavily trafficked such as corners, windows, cabinets, plumbing traps, and anywhere they can find moisture and dark isolation.